cssnr/package-changelog-action/README.md

 - [Support](#Support)
 - [Contributing](#Contributing)

 Action to Generate Package Changelog.
+View some [Changelog Examples](#Changelog-Examples).

 On a release, this action will parse the differences in the provided `package-lock.json` file between the current and previous release and update the release notes with a table of changes.